Restroom Association

-In RAS, they have four main pillars namely the Community, Outreach and Education, Research Development and Training and Standards.
+At RAS, they have four main pillars, namely, the Community, Outreach and Education, Research Development and Training, and Standards.

-RAS strongly believe in advocating clean toilets for everyone.
+RAS strongly believes in advocating clean toilets for everyone.

 LOO Campaign

-The LOO Campaign launch in Singapore Zoological Garden (Pavilion by the Lake) was launched on 19 November 2008 to target the owners, cleaners and users.
+The LOO Campaign was launched at the Singapore Zoological Garden (Pavilion by the Lake) on 19 November 2008 to help target the owners, cleaners and users.

 On 3 December 2010, a three-day LOO Carnival was organised by RAS and held at the National Library building.